h0m3/SDCore/README.md

 ### Its fast

 I avoid at extreme do unecessary allocations, calls and jumps.
 So it works at close the speed of the SPI.
 Also since its under 2K the compiler can optimize to use AVR short jumps.

-### Use modern SPI standards

-This library use the native SPI library from Arduino, but it does using the modern calls and standards right from the documentation.
-So it does not block your SPI or do messy stuff, you can also ~~untested~~ run several sd cards or any other device from the SPI at the same time.

 ### Support different cards